- THE STORY

 Sound engineers: Paulo Machado/Tiago Jónatas

-Commissioned by: Prince Claus Fund and Gulbenkian Music
+Commissioned by: Prince Claus Fund and Calouste Gulbenkian Foundation

 Narrates the story of the Tucuruí hydroelectric dam in the Amazonian state of Pará Brazil.
 The dam flooded and swallowed an entire forest when it was built decades ago but today, many dead trees stand above the water, their bare branches testimony to how, year after year, the lake is gradually drying up.